-Each year, UNICEF Germany grants the “UNICEF Photo of the Year Award” to photos and photo series that best depict the personality and living conditions of children worldwide in an outstanding manner.
+Each year, UNICEF Germany has awarded the “UNICEF Photo of the Year Award” to photos and photo series that best depict the personality and living conditions of children worldwide in an outstanding manner.
 Here are the winner 2018.
 Text: Peter-Matthias Gaede, UNICEF.

 Togo: Every child matters

 They are seen as a “punishment from the gods”, sometimes even as “demons”.
 Or simply as “snakes”.
 The less people know about diseases, the more they are frightened by them.
 This is especially true when it comes to disabilities.
 As a result, horrible myths are widespread in parts of West Africa about children with mental and physical disabilities.
 They are at risk of isolation; they are often mistreated and shunned by their families.

 This is still the case, for example, in some regions of Togo.
 The country only ranks 165th out of 189 countries on the Human Development Index (HDI) 2018 of the United Nations Development Programme.
 Therefore, it is almost like a life-raft for disabled children that there is now the “Saint Louis Orione Center” in Bombouaka, named after an Italian priest who died in 1940 and started helping orphans in 1908.
 About 70 boys and girls have found a safe home there and receive the medical care they need.
 They have the opportunity to play and are no longer seen as inferior.